 One downside to this particular ship was the size of the pools.
 There were only two pools; one of them was on the main deck.
 That pool only took up about a quarter of the main deck, and the rest of the deck was used for entertainment space.
 The only other pool was in an adult only area.
 It was about the same size, but it also had two hot tubs right off of it.
 Bryant and I stuck to the adults only section most of our time on the ship (no offense to the kids, we just didn’t want to be around crying/screaming/splashing).
 Most other couples on the boat must have had the same idea, because that pool was packed on sea days.
 You couldn’t swim in the pool, you could just stand and hope the person next to you was nice enough not to pee.
 Needless to say, I didn’t spend a lot of time in the pool, but I did enjoy my time lying next to it.

-When you go on a cruise, you really just need to go into it with the mindset that you aren’t going to have any alone time.
+When you go on a cruise, you really just need to go into it with the mindset that you aren’t going to have a lot of alone time.
 It’s not the same relaxing atmosphere that you have at a resort.
 You are constantly surrounded by a lot of people, whether it’s at the pool, breakfast/lunch/dinner, a show, anywhere and everywhere.
-For some reason, even though I had previously been on a cruise, I was not in that mindset, and I had to re-adjust it after that first day.
+For some reason, even though I had previously been on a cruise, I was not in that mindset, and I had to re-adjust it after our first day.

 Once I did that, I was good.
 We met some really nice people, enjoyed a bunch of comedy shows, played a few games of ping pong, watched some interesting musical entertainment, lost money at the casino, and even tried to hang in the club (That never lasted long.
 I guess we’re getting old.).
-Surprisingly, to me the best entertainment on the ship was the comedy shows; they were so much funnier than I expected them to be!
+Surprisingly, to me the best entertainment on the ship was the comedy; the shows were so much funnier than I expected them to be!

 Even though we enjoyed our time on the ship, I was excited to disembark when we made it to our first stop, St. Maarten.
 Stay tuned for how to make the most out of a day there.